HandanYenial/server/Documentation.md

 ### Step 1: Installing Strapi

-Strapi is a headless CMS (Content Management System) designed for backend management of content.
+Strapi is a headless CMS (Content Management System) designed for the backend management of content.
 It allows you to centrally manage content similar to platforms like WordPress or Shopify.
 To get started, follow these steps:

 Open the terminal and run the following command: